 Top 7 GatherContent competitors with similar products

-As mentioned, the collection and preparation for a website content plan can be an enjoyable part of the creative process.
+As mentioned, content collection and preparation for a website content plan can be an enjoyable part of the creative process – and also a crucial part of SEO project management.
 The options are endless, and this is where you get to show off whatever it is your site pertains to; product, service, portfolio, etc. It’s vital to plan this part out because you need to get it right.
 After all, this is why people are visiting your site.
 They want something you have to offer or, at the very least, information relevant to it.
-This content is what goes zipping through those "dumb pipes" (please let them stay dumb) to your visitor’s screens and into their decision-making process.
+This content is what goes zipping through those “dumb pipes” (please let them stay dumb) to your visitor’s screens and into their decision-making process.
 The goal, of course, is sales and happy customers.

 There are plenty of services like GatherContent.com out there and we’ve found a good mix of freemium and paid products to fit everyone’s budget.
 They may seem pretty similar in a few ways and some GatherContent competitors will be better suited to meet or exceed your needs than others, so we’ve elaborated on each service with brief product reviews in the sections below the table.
 Finding a GatherContent substitute that works for you is easier than you might think, and we’re here to help.

 |Contentful||5.0||Free and $489/mo|